 For over 80 years, the NAACP Loudoun Branch continues to be the catalyst towards building a better future by investing in the youth of Loudoun County.

 Recipient(s) will receive up to $1,000 to aid in funding their post-high school aspirations.

 For 2024, we are offering 3 types of scholarships:

 $1,000 - NAACP Fitz Alexander Campbell Thomas (F.A.C.T.)
 Memorial Scholarship

-$500 - NAACP Riverside High School Youth Chapter Scholarship*
+$500 - NAACP High School Youth Chapter Scholarship

-You can apply for any of the above right here!
+You can apply for any of the above by clicking the link below!